Piyush142/Lab-Based-Project/README.md

 # Lab-Based-Project
-Used Lammps to generate h-BN nano-sheets.
+Used Lammps to generate h-BN nano-sheet.
 And calculated fracture toughness.